BanukaKA/VueFootballPlayerCRUDFrontEnd/README.md

 This VueJS Front End is consuming data from a REST Api of my own creation hosted in Azure
         and developed using .NET Core.
 It is also performing CRUD operations on the 2 major Tables, Teams and Players.
 I started doing the application in an NPM environment with the use of the Vue cli and NPM.
-        But as I started facing multiple minor issues I switched and built a much lightweight CDN based application of the exact same thing.
-The github repository will contain both the cdn based project and the NPM based project both completed and functioning.
+        But as I started facing multiple minor issues I switched and built a much lightweight CDN based application of the exact same functionality.
+The github repository will contain both the cdn based project and the NPM based project both completed and properly functioning.
         Thank You!